wuxc/pywin32doc/md/PyIMAPISession.md

 ## PyIMAPISession Object

-An COM interface to MAPI's ISession interface.
+An COM interface to MAPI's ISession interface\.
 Derived from[PyIUnknown](#pyiunknown)

 #### Methods